 How The Contest Works

 The event attracts up to 100 contestants from throughout the area, especially Oaxaca City and San Antonio Velazco.
 The contestants are registered months before the contest and have a period from 18 to 23 December to plan the design of their scenes.
 It is not until December 23, however, that they start carving and assembling the radish figures.
+Most contestants use more than one radish to create the sculptures.
+Allthough the main focus lies on the vegetable, the rules allow the use of other elements to embellish the scenes.

 Noche de Rábanos itself lasts only a few hours due to the rotting of the radishes shortly after the harvest.
 The stands are assembled hours before the event in the main square of the city and disassembled the next morning.